5 reasons for open source in learning

 How many of you are using an Android-platform phone?
 Use Firefox as your Web Browser?
 Not to mention other free-to-use software such as SugarCRM, GIMP and other productivity tools.

-If you still not convinced, here are 5 reasons why Open Source is good for business and learning to get you thinking…
+5 reasons why open source is good for business and learning

 Often the biggest factor when choosing a learning technology solution, open source technologies offer a highly-scalable and cost-effective alternative to proprietary systems.